New Jersey Pedestrian Accident Lawyer- Client Reviews

 Motorists have a special duty to pay attention to pedestrians who may be walking across or along the roadway.
 Because pedestrians do not have protection around them that those traveling in vehicles have, they are especially vulnerable in an accident.

-If you or a loved one was injured in a pedestrian accident, contact the caring New Jersey pedestrian accident lawyers at Lynch Law Firm as soon as possible.
+If you or a loved one was injured in a pedestrian accident, contact the caring New Jersey pedestrian accident lawyers at Lynch Law Firm, PC as soon as possible.
 We will explain your rights, and we will evaluate your case and determine whether you are entitled to compensation for what you have suffered.

 Our car accident attorneys have decades of experience helping our clients obtain millions of dollars for their injuries.* We are ready to apply our experience and success to your case as well.

 Call (800) 518-0508 for a free consultation with a pedestrian accident attorney in New Jersey.

 Causes of Pedestrian Accidents